Fellowship Application Guidelines

 The Center holds one round of competitive selection per year.
 Fellowship applications must be postmarked or submitted online by 11:59 pm on October 1.
 Applicants are notified of the results of the selection process in March of the following year.

 - a current CV (not to exceed three pages); The Center will only accept the first three pages; please list your publications separately.
 Please feel free to include an explanation for any lapses in your CV.
 You may also add a section on any awards or opportunities you were offered but were not able to accept for personal or other reasons.
 We understand that these things do occur and that not every CV will look the same.

 - a list of your publications that includes exact titles, names of publishers, dates of publication and status of forthcoming publications (not to exceed three pages);

 - a Project Proposal (not to exceed five single-spaced typed pages, using 12-point type); The Center reserves the right to omit from review applications that are longer than the requested page length;

 - a bibliography for the project that includes primary sources and relevant secondary sources (not to exceed three pages);

 It is essential to make your project clear to individuals outside your own field and to explain its broader implications.
-The elements requested below should be incorporated into the text:
+The following elements should be addressed in the proposal:

-- a detailed description of the topic and its importance beyond the interests of the specific field of study;
+- a detailed description of the topic and its importance;

 - the originality of the proposed study (explain what makes the project distinctive);